-After inspecting her bike and making sure it hasn't been harmed in the "stampede," Jo stomps her way through the door of what she was told is supposed to be the common room.
+After a quick inspection to confirm that her bike hasn't been harmed in the commotion, Jo makes her way through the door of what she was told is supposed to be the common room.
 The girl with the pig is already inside, talking to an older woman with red hair.

 "Is this where I'm supposed to be?
 Is this Dorm A?
 Are you," she points to the woman who is now facing Jo, "Mrs. Garrett, the housemother?"

 "You must be Jo."
 She steps closer, a warm smile on her face.
 "It is and I am.
 It's nice to meet you."

-"We already have a delivery boy," announces a girl with golden blonde hair, a button-up blouse with one too many buttons not buttoned, and heavy eye shadow.
+"We already have a delivery boy," announces a girl with golden blonde hair, heavy eye shadow, and a button-up blouse with one too many buttons unbuttoned.
 "Steve dropped off our groceries yesterday."

 "Delivery boy?"
 Jo asks incredulously.
 "Give me a break!"

 This isn't the first time the girl has been mistaken for a boy.
 It happens at least once a week back home.
 Yet, for some reason, having this prissy little Barbie Doll mistake her for a boy instead of it being some old lady at the 7-Eleven on the corner makes her angry.

-The stranger laughs an airy laugh and says to no one in particular, "I don't believe this."
+The stranger laughs an airy laugh.
+"I don't believe this."

 "Me neither," says a boy standing in the middle of the room near Mrs. Garrett.
 "Remind me not to look for girls at this school, Arnold.
 I guess they all look like boys."

 The girl holding the pig gives the boy a dirty look, as does Jo.
 He puts his hands up in mock surrender before muttering, "I'm getting out of here."

 A little boy, a girl Jo's age, and an older man mention something about a fair before walking out.

 Mrs. Garrett turns to the girl and instructs, "Cindy, why don't you go give that pig a bath?
 He's got ring around the collar all over."

-As Cindy heads to the bathroom, the stuck-up blonde says, "Aw, Cindy.
+Cindy is heading toward the bathroom when the stuck-up blonde says, "Aw, Cindy.
 Just your type."

 "You probably go for taller pigs, Blair," retorts the other girl as she walks away.